-3.1.2 Hiring Procedures for Benedictines of Saint John's Abbey
+3.1.2 Hiring Procedures for Benedictines of Saint John's Abbey who acts in consultation with the dean of the faculty, academic dean and department chairs and program directors.

-- a.
-These procedures may be revised by mutual agreement between the abbot and the president upon the recommendation of the provost, who acts in consultation with the dean of the faculty, academic dean and department chairs and program directors. - b.
-An annual meeting, called by the provost, will be scheduled for early in the summer.
+1. These procedures may be revised by mutual agreement between the abbot and the president upon the recommendation of the provost,

+2. An annual meeting, called by the provost, will be scheduled for early in the summer.
 Attending this meeting will be the abbot, the president, the abbey personnel liaison and the provost.
 They will review the way the hiring procedures functioned in the past year, discuss shortand long-term needs of the university and of the abbey and discuss the educational progress of monks currently preparing to become members of the faculty.

-3.1.2.1 Procedure for Providing Information Between the University and the Abbey
+3.1.2.1 Procedure for Providing Information between the University and the Abbey

-- a.
-To assist the university and the abbey in planning and advising monks who are interested in serving on the faculty, the provost will inform the president, after consultation with the department chairs and program directors, the dean of the faculty, academic dean and the academic officers. - b.
-Likewise, the abbey personnel liaison, after consultation with the abbey educational facilitator, will inform the abbot of the availability and interests of monks seeking faculty assignments in Saint John's University and the College of Saint Benedict. - c.
-In preparation for the annual summer meeting, the president and the provost will inform the abbot and the abbey personnel liaison of the needs of the university and the college. - d.
-In preparation for the annual summer meeting, the abbot and the abbey personnel liaison will inform the president and the provost of the interests and availabilities of monks seeking faculty assignment.
+- 1. To assist the university and the abbey in planning and advising monks who are interested in serving on the faculty, the provost will inform the president, after consultation with the department chairs and program directors, the dean of the faculty, academic dean and the academic officers. - 2.
+Likewise, the abbey personnel liaison, after consultation with the abbey educational facilitator, will inform the abbot of the availability and interests of monks seeking faculty assignments in Saint John's University and the College of Saint Benedict. - 3.
+In preparation for the annual summer meeting, the president and the provost will inform the abbot and the abbey personnel liaison of the needs of the university and the college. - In preparation for the annual summer meeting, the abbot and the abbey personnel liaison will inform the president and the provost of the interests and availabilities of monks seeking faculty assignment.